microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-detailedoverview.md

 ## Authentication

-The Assistant and associated Skills often need access to end-user authentication tokens in order to perform operations on behalf of the user.
+The Assistant and associated Skills often needs access to end-user authentication tokens in order to perform operations on behalf of the user.
 OAuth authentication providers are supported by the Azure Bot Service and provide the ability for you to configure providers such as Active Directory (for Office 365), Facebook or your own.

 Authentication connections are created on the Azure Bot Service and the Assistant makes use of these to initiate an authentication request (generating an OAuth signin card) or retrieve a token from the Azure Bot Service provided secure token store.